alexisbernt/loper-slam-dUNK/SERVER/WebServerSource/README.md

 -The BackEnd was built on a MySQL database having a single table to store the different words and their frequencies.
 -The Frontend and Bacakend were connected using PHP as the server-side scripting language.

+*Note: THIS SCRIPT HAS BEEN CONVERTED FROM MySQL TO SQL*

 # 1. Deployment
 To ensure a hastle-free testing experience, I have deployed my website live at http://vcanteen.000webhostapp.com/.
 This was a vacant server available from one of my earlier hosted projects on 000webhost.com which is a site that provide a free hosting space of upto 2 websites.